casper-network/docs-redux/condor/index.md

 A detailed discussion of the Zug consensus may be found in the [Casper documentation](http://docs.casper.network/).
 For a detailed description of the protocol, please refer to the [Zug Whitepaper](https://arxiv.org/abs/2205.06314)

 ### New Transaction Model

 Casper 2.0 introduces the concept of a [Transaction](https://docs.casper.network/transactions-and-transaction-lifecycle/#execution-semantics-transactions), which replaces the existing Deploy concept.
 Transactions are a new structure that allows several ways for users to make changes to global state.
 They allow for a variety of Wasm-less interactions with the blockchain.
 These new interactions are more efficient than Deploys and provide a level of convenience that was not previously available.
 More more details, see the list of available [Transaction Types](https://docs.casper.network/transactions/#transaction-types).
+[1. this link doesn't work - not sure if it should.
+2. A deploy is currently a variant of transaction, I think that this whole paragraph conflates the idea of a Transaction and a V1 Transaction]

 The existing Deploy model is deprecated as of Casper 2.0, and support will be removed entirely in a future major release.
 However, Casper 2.0 will continue to accept valid Deploys and will attempt to execute them.
 Most existing deploys that function today will continue to do so.
 However, deploys that depend on a data type or FFI function that has been altered or removed will fail to execute.